A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Introduction

 \FigMPSDrawing

-The paper is structured as follows: In \Cref{sec:tfim}, we introduce the TFIM and the parameters used in our simulations; in \Cref{sec:results}, we provide our numerical analysis and results for TFIMs up to $11\times11$, for which we have exact numerical results for grids up to $6\times8$; finally, in \Cref{sec:quantinuum_h2}, we compare the available experimental data for the $7\times8$ TFIM \cite{haghshenas2025digital} with our rescaling approach.
+The paper is structured as follows: In \Cref{sec:tfim}, we introduce the TFIM and the parameters used in our simulations; in \Cref{sec:results}, we provide our numerical analysis and results for TFIMs up to $11\times11$, for which we have exact numerical results for grids up to $6\times8$; in \Cref{sec:quantinuum_h2}, we compare the available experimental data for the $7\times8$ TFIM \cite{Haghshenas2025Digital} with our rescaling approach; finally, in \Cref{sec:xy}, we apply our method to the 2D XY model.
+In the Supplemental Material, we demonstrate the generalizability of our method to the 3D TFIM.